Made Man (video game): Development

 The title was originally under development at Acclaim Entertainment's Manchester studio under the name of Interview with a Made Man.
 When Acclaim collapsed, employees from its studio reformed as SilverBack Studios, and backed by Fund4Games, continued to work on the game.
 The title was shortened to Made Man and a planned Xbox conversion was dropped.

 After the release of Made Man, members from the team reformed as the Manchester office of Vivendi-owned Swordfish Studios working on the console versions of World in Conflict.
 When, in turn, that was sold on during the Activision Blizzard merger, it became the Manchester office of MMOG developer Monumental Games.

 Reception

-The game has generally received negative reviews, with IGN giving the lowest score.
-They've given it a 2.4 out of 10 for "poor graphics, banal sound effects, and frequently absurd voice acting".
+The game received "generally unfavorable reviews" on both platforms according to the review aggregation website Metacritic.